 “If you have a spouse who suffers from cancer and you’ve become tired of being a caretaker the court will not recognize your desire to leave someone who is dependent upon you as grounds for a divorce.
 You will be granted a divorce.
 No-fault divorce laws are in place to make sure anyone who wants a divorce is able to get a divorce.

 You will, however, pay for your desire to no longer be your sick spouse’s caretaker.
-You are free to walk away from a sick spouse but the courts will view that spouse financially dependent upon you and will hold you financially responsible for helping maintain the care needed via a court order.
+You are free to walk away from a sick spouse but the courts will view that spouse as financially dependent upon you and will hold you financially responsible for helping maintain the care needed via a court order.

 Also, if you have a wife and children, you are not free to walk away and discontinue helping your wife support your children,” explains Kathy Meyer, Certified Divorce Coach.

 Constructive Abandonment means that one spouse has made it unbearable for their partner to continue living together, or stay married, and the only option is to leave.
-“Just cause” to leave under these circumstances include domestic abuse, infidelity, withholding sex, and refusing financial support.
+“Just cause” to leave under these circumstances includes domestic abuse, infidelity, withholding sex, and refusing financial support.

 Whether you find yourself accused of abandonment or the victim of an absent spouse, my office can help you today!
 We specialize in divorce, alimony, child support, child custody, and military divorce.
 We have the strategies to build your case and help you win.
 Contact us today!